A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Proposed discretization method

-where $q_{i,c}$ is the number of samples belonging to class $c$ in the $i$-th interval, and $M_i$ is the number of samples in the $i$-th interval.
+The CAIM discretization utilizes a heuristic measure $CAIM(X,C) = \frac{1}{n}\sum_{i=1}^n\frac{\max_{c\in \mathcal{C}} q_{i,c}^2}{M_i}$ to model the interdependence between classes and attributes \cite{kurgan2004caim,cano2016laim}, where $q_{i,c}$ is the number of samples in class $c$ in the $i$-th interval, and $M_i$ is the number of samples in the $i$-th interval.
 The number of intervals generated by CAIM is often close to the number of classes, which may limit the performance of CAIM, especially when the number of classes is small.

-Existing approaches mainly focus on maximizing the discriminant information, while this criterion often splits the attribute into too many small intervals, which defeats the purpose of data discretization in classification, \ie, to improve the generalization ability.
-To retain the generalization ability, they often restrict the number of intervals to a predefined number or the number of classes \cite{kurgan2004caim,cano2016laim,tsai2008discretization,ching1995class}, or require the information gain to be larger than a threshold \cite{fayyad1993multi,xun2021novel}.
+Existing approaches mainly focus on maximizing the discriminant power, which often split attributes into too many small intervals.
+This defeats the purpose of data discretization in classification, \ie, to improve the generalization.
+To retain the generalization ability, they often restrict the number of intervals to a predefined number or the number of classes \cite{kurgan2004caim,cano2016laim,tsai2008discretization}, or require the information gain to be larger than a threshold \cite{fayyad1993multi,xun2021novel}.
 These methods lack a measure to explicitly maximize the generalization ability.